 - Many students and their families underestimate the costs of textbooks for classes.
 Most courses will require one or more textbooks, and many textbooks may cost close to or well over $100.
 If your student is taking 4-5 classes, these costs may add up quickly.
 Make sure that your student is prepared to spend several hundred dollars per semester on books.
 You do not want your student to ”save” money by skipping the textbook — unless it is available in the school library.
 Students may sell books back at the end of the semester, but at a fraction of the initial cost.

-- Depending on your student’s classes, she may be required to pay lab fees, have special equipment, or purchase specialized software.
-Your student may want to inquire about these additional costs when she registers for classes.
+- Depending on your student’s classes, they may be required to pay lab fees, have special equipment, or purchase specialized software.
+Your student may want to inquire about these additional costs when they register for classes.

 - Some campuses charge extra for parking permits or stickers.
-If your student is taking a car to campus, he should check about the costs.
+If your student is taking a car to campus, they should check about the costs.